 Special offers and discounts

 Including a special offer, for a limited time only, or a discount coupon that features BOGOF or money-off promotions gives the reader an incentive to keep your Flyer.
 Your Leaflet structure will need to highlight this call to action prominently, which is something to consider during the graphic design stage.

 QR codes and unique URLs

-Adding a special QR barcode on the flyer/leaflet that links to a page on your website allows you to track how many people have scanned your leaflet.
-You can also add a unique URL, which only those who have the leaflet can access – allowing you to track conversions – find out more about QR codes.
+Adding a special QR code on the Flyer/Leaflet that links to a page on your website allows you to track how many people have scanned your Leaflet.
+You can also add a unique URL, which only those who have the Leaflet can access, allowing you to track conversions.

 Phone calls, social interactions and web traffic